 Another great example is Planterra, a Peruvian non-profit the Guardian recently wrote about, that works to create jobs and bolster the economy in rural Peru.
 Planterra’s approach is innovative in the sense that they created a women’s co-op, which allowed the workers to take on the ancient tradition of weaving – a local, yet long lost, craft.

 We’ve already gone through the fact that Impact Experiences are different from the ‘classic’ type of travel, but now that you’re familiar with how such experiences can potentially look, let’s delve deeper into the social impact concept as well as the impact experience scene.

-Basically, Impact Experiences in the travel world first and foremost means to become mindful of the impact we have on places we visit, or on the planet in general.
+Basically, Impact Experiences in the travel world first and foremost means to become mindful of the social impact we have on places we visit, or on the planet in general.
 This trend is all about changing perspectives – thinking not only of what it is you will take away from a culture or landmark, but rather by leaving something meaningful behind.
 As our everyday is shifting towards inter-connectivity, our worldwide travels are also shifting and fostering the sense of a global community and shared responsibility for the planet.
 This can also be viewed as a very positive educational experience since it invites us to look past ourselves, and focus on the social impact our worldwide travels can also leave on others.
 Colleges and universities will hopefully soon catch onto this positive shift, and start engaging students in such activities as well; different from some that have been made available in the past.
 Student engagement in such educational practices can truly take part in experiential learning at its finest.

 Like jellybeans, not all experiences are created equal and choosing plays a BIG part (Cantaloupe Jelly Belly. yuck!).
 This means that, unfortunately, when choosing an Impact Experience, there can potentially be a wrong way to go.